Wes-Ai/magical-text/README.md

 Live demo: https://wes-ai.github.io/magical-text/

-This is a simple CSS demo, to practice CSS animations.
+This is a simple CSS / JS demo, to practice CSS animations & javascript.

 Thank you to Hyperplexed on youtube!